 Norfolk FWAG is a not-for-profit organisation which provides conservation advice to landowners.
-It is led by a voluntary steering group of farmers and statutory organisations, including Natural England, Norfolk County Council, Norfolk Wildlife Trust, The Norfolk Historic Environment Service and the RSPB.
+It is led by an experienced board of directors, comprised mainly of Norfolk farmers.
 Membership benefits include a quarterly newsletter, bulletin updates on issues such as Greening, and an invitation to 2 farm walks with unprecedented access to farmers and conservationists for advice and support.

 The FWAG Association

 A number of County FWAG groups operate across the country, and on 6 December 2012, The National FWAG Association was launched.
 The organisation consists of local groups representing 15 counties across England, and Norfolk FWAG is one of the founding members of the Association.
-We are fortunate that Joe Martin, one of the directors of Norfolk FWAG is also chair of the FWAG Association.
 All of these groups are either not-for-profit or charitable companies and our shared primary objective is to deliver expert independent advice and guidance to farmers and land managers to help them integrate best practice environmental management into their commercial farm businesses.

 At a national level The FWAG Association will represent farmers’ views on environmental issues, and it will help promote public understanding of environmental improvements delivered by the farming community.